 - Open-source and cross-platform.
-Works very well on Linux, Mac, and Windows. - [Integration with LibreOffice, LyX, Word, and Google Docs](#). - The ability to [Move Zotero Citations Between Google Docs, Word, and LibreOffice](#). - Automatically senses research on the web.
-One-click download. - Tag suggestions from existing list; tag pane to find related items. - Manual addition of related items (links between notes and backlinks). - Foldable collections, nested collections, and sub-collections of parent items. - Multiple criteria for sorting standalone notes or along with parent items. - Excellent advanced search including full text of pdfs with Zotxt plugin, and smart saved searches. - Zotero is highly [customizable](#) and has a number of high quality, very useful add-ons or [plug-ins](#), especially [Zotfile](#),1 [Zotxt](#), [Zutilo](#), [Report Customizer](#) and [BetterBibTeX](#). - Group library (incl.
-Notes and, optionally, files) can be created by drag and drop from your Library or collections and shared with collaborators using Zotero.org's free service. - Database (and notes) can be synced across devices using your account on Zotero.org's free server. - Import and export entire database to and from a wide range of formats. - Excellent [documentation](#) and support, and continuous development.2
+Works very well on Linux, Mac, and Windows. - [Integration](#) with [LibreOffice](#), [LyX](#), Word, and Google Docs. - The ability to [Move Zotero Citations Between Google Docs, Word, and LibreOffice](#). - Integrated PDF reader/annotator adds notes to the item annotated smoothly. - Add text to your document from Notes with a button on the word processor integration toolbar. - [Zotero for iOS Beta](#) is now available for testing.1 Also see [third party iOS and Android apps](#). - Automatically senses research on the web.
+One-click download. - Tag suggestions from existing list; tag pane to find related items. - Manual addition of related items (links between notes and backlinks). - New Beta capability to add tags and comments in the integrated PDF reader/annotator. - Foldable collections, nested collections, and sub-collections of parent items. - Multiple criteria for sorting standalone notes or along with parent items. - Excellent advanced search, full text of pdfs with Zotxt plugin, and smart saved searches. - Zotero is highly [customizable](#) and has a number of high quality, very useful [plug-ins](#), e.g. [Zotfile](#),2 [Zotxt](#), [Zutilo](#), [Mdnotes](#), [Zotero OCR](#),3 [Report Customizer](#), and [BetterBibTeX](#). - Group library (incl.
+Notes and, optionally, files) can be created by drag and drop from your Library or collections and shared with collaborators using Zotero.org's free service. - Database including notes can be synced across devices using your account on Zotero.org's free server.4 - Import and export the entire database to and from a wide range of formats. - Excellent documentation and support, and continuous development.5